IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Report Content

-TODO: Describe how there narrative text and findings and measurements are referenced.
-All these are created at reporting time by the Report Creator.

-A DiagnosticReport resource captures findings and impressions as narrative text.
+At reporting time, the Report Creator captures the findings and measurements reported by the radiologist as narrative text.
+These narrative text are stored in FHIR DiagnosticReport.text.

 Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, therefore every time a multimedia report is created, a DiagnosticReport resource is created.

 ##### Imaging Procedure Context

-TODO: Describe how there is ServiceRequest and ImagingStudy and the imaging data itself those are created prior / during reporting by the ordering / EMR / VNA (i.e. not Report Creator).
+Prior to reporting, the EMR creates an order, which provides the procedure context for the report.

+During reporting, the radiologist views the study that is the subject for the report, and possibly includes one or more other studies for comparison.

 A DiagnosticReport resource may reference a ServiceRequest resource to capture the procedure information.
 A DiagnosticReport resource also references one or more ImagingStudy resources to capture the study that is subject of the report as well as other associated studies.